scaffold-eth/scaffold-eth-2/README.md

   // Specify the starting block number from which to read events.
   fromBlock: 31231,
   blockData: true,
-  // Apply filters to the event based on parameter names and values (parameterName: value),
+  // Apply filters to the event based on parameter names and values { [parameterName]: value },
-  filters: parameterName: value,
+  filters: { premium: true }
   // If set to true it will return the transaction data for each event (default: false),
   transactionData: true,
   // If set to true it will return the receipt data for each event (default: false),